 Kent Garden Awards 2018

-The ninth annual Kent Life Garden Awards are now open.
+Entries to the Kent Life Garden Awards are now CLOSED.

 We have three categories for you to enter – Amateur Garden of the Year, Primary School Garden of the Year and Community Garden of the Year.

 We are delighted that our two main sponsors Coolings Garden Centre, based in Knockholt, and Hadlow College – in particular its Broadview Garden Centre and Tea Rooms – are supporting the awards again.
 Without our sponsors the event simply can’t happen.

 The finalists in the 2017 Best Primary School Garden category were Chattenden Primary School, St Thomas’ Catholic Primary School, Sevenoaks and Warren Road Primary School, Orpington.

 The winner was St Thomas’ Catholic Primary School, Sevenoaks.
 The judges commented: “The sunflowers grown in the garden are called ‘Just for Joy’ and this sums up the children’s attitude to growing and gardening, and everything that is associated with the natural world.”